codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

       "not and_uc >= 0"
     ],
    ```
-  1. If you're using content security policy (CSP) headers, you must edit the headers:
+  c. **Update CSP headers** - If you're using content security policy (CSP) headers, you must edit the headers:
    * Add `*.codat.io` to all of `(script-src, style-src, font-src, connect-src, img-src)`, or to `default-src`.
    * Add `unsafe-inline` to `style-src`.
 Do *not* use a hash because this can change at any time without warning.